anettrolikova/planett/index.md

 **Dev Rel**
 [Hyperlane](https://www.hyperlane.xyz/)

-*Description of work:* Produce engaging content that appeals to technical community, own technical documentation.
-Create business development strategies, engage with Hyperlane partners and build meaningful relationships with project partners.
-My role involved building community Engagement and Community Growth strategies, design and lead ambassador program, and work closely with PM and BD teams on developer experience and improving documentation.
+*Description of work:* Develop engaging content and own technical documentation to resonate with the technical community.
+Drive business development strategies and build meaningful relationships with project collaborators.
+Lead community engagement and growth initiatives, design and manage the ambassador program, and collaborate with PM and BD teams to enhance developer experience and documentation.

 Proof Of Work:
 - [Warp Routes Walkthrough](https://medium.com/hyperlane/warp-routes-walkthrough-e963b36df8fe)